harcokuppens/CourseGradingWithDOMjudge/Import_teams_from_brightspace_groups_into_DOMjudge.md

 where 'Practical 1' is the groups category in Brightspace which teams we exported.

-The `teams.csv` can the be used with our other DOMjudge scripts to generate DOMjudge import files for users and teams, and to generate emails to send the students their user credentials in DOMjugde.
+The `teams.csv` can then be used with our other DOMjudge scripts to generate DOMjudge import files for users and teams, and to generate emails to send the students their user credentials in DOMjugde.